PennLINC/qsiprep/docs/reconstruction.rst

   were calculated using SIFT2_ [Smith2015]_ and were included for while estimating the structural connectivity matrix.

+  The MRtrix workflows generate a variety of outputs.
+These include:

+    * WM FOD, GM-like, and CSF-like compartment files.
+Both original (wmFOD, gmFOD, csfFOD .mif.gz files) and bias field corrected/intensity normalized (wmFODmtnormed, gmFODmtnormed, csfFODmtnormed .mif.gz files) files are written.
+These are the outputs of dwi2fod and mtnormalise, respectively
+    * atlas files of interest in .mig.gz and .nii.gz formats, with corresponding txt files
+    * a .mat file, which contains cortico-cortical and cortical-subcortical structural connectivity matrices for numerous atlases.
+This mat file contains information about regional numbers/labels for each atlas as well as 4 structural connectome outputs for each atlas.
+      The 4 connectivity matrix outputs are
+      		*radius#.count.connectivity*: raw streamline count based matrix
+		*sift.radius#.count.connectivity*: sift-weighted streamline count based matrix
+		*radius#.meanlength.connectivity*: a matrix containing mean length of raw streamlines *sift.radius#.meanlenght.connectivity*: a matrix containing mean length of sifted output

+		The number # in radius# indicates how many mm the algorithm would search up from a given streamline's endpoint for a cortical region.
+E.g., a radius of 2 indicates that if a streamline ended before hitting gray matter, the search for a cortical termination region could be up to 2mm from the endpoint.

 .. warning::
   We don't recommend using ACT with FAST segmentations.
 The full benefits of ACT